DrEverr/Scrapper/readme.md

 If we just give query it will extract Text of page, but if we want to extract Attribute Value we need to say whitch attribute we want, by adding `/` after querty to element we want, and we need to provide name of attribute we want, eg. `#my-element/att-value` will extract value of `att-value` in element with `id=my-element`

 # ToDo \### Project status
+- [ ] Add next page xpath
+- [ ] Remove filtering urls
+- [ ] Save output to file (csv) more often
 - [ ] Extraction attributes
 - [ ] Concatenate/create array of values if more elements on same query exists
 - [ ] Multithreading
+- [ ] Fix bug with https and http in url.
+Desn's see http as https and vice versa